karanbt/EB-Modeling/README.md

    - Begin by checking the paper, [Physics of Eclipsing Binaries.
 V. General Framework for Solving the Inverse Problem](https://iopscience.iop.org/article/10.3847/15384365/abb4e2)
    - Then proceed with the [notebooks](notebooks)

-3. Knows PHOEBE and Eclipsing Binaries:
+3. Familiar with PHOEBE and Eclipsing Binaries:
    - Begin directly with the [notebooks](notebooks)

 Once you decide on your pathway, follow these steps to set up the environment before running the notebook: